kodebot/content.kodebot.github.io/content/courses/automated-unit-testing-basics/4-verification-techniques/3-interaction-verification.md

 Interaction verification is completely different from result and state verification.
 With this technique, we will be checking whether an interaction under a specific condition has happened or not.

-consider the example below, the databaseManager module offers a method to close database but it neither returns any result nor changes the state.
-All this method does is that it calls a method in database module.
+Consider the example below, the `databaseManager` module offers a function to close database, but it neither returns any result nor changes the state.
+All this function does is that it calls a function in `database` module.

 ```
 module databaseManager